 Opportunities will be provided for you to develop therapeutic skills to assist clients to clarify the problem, set goals, and explore religious and spiritual implications of the problematic areas of their lives.
 You will gain knowledge and proficiency skills in the following areas:

-- Knowledge of a Spiritual/Faith-based approach to treatment.
+- Knowledge of Spiritual/Faith-based approaches to treatment.

 - Ability to incorporate counseling skills such as advanced empathy, and active listening throughout all phases of the counselling process.